Insurance Bad Faith in Washington

 In addition, WAC 284-30-370 provides the standards for prompt investigation of a claim:

-Bad Faith will Prove an IFCA Claim
+How to Prove Bad Faith Insurance in an IFCA Claim

 • Failure to promptly and properly investigate claims